 However, Publishers should adhere to the guidelines for implementing sticky ads in AdX.
 Whereas, in GAM, implementing a sticky ad is similar to running display ads, as there aren’t any additional settings required in the account.

 Want an easy way to add sticky ads to your WordPress site?
 Don’t forget to check out the sticky ads feature on Advanced Ads here.

 Although sticky ads aren’t allowed through AdSense on desktop, there are many other ad networks that allow them.
 Do you still want to run sticky ads, but don’t know the best way to utilize them to increase your ad revenue?
 Let MonetizeMore help!
 Our ad ops teams will help you get started with sticky ads, header bidding, and much more and take your ad revenue to levels never seen before!
-Sign up and get started today!
+Sign up for a Premium account at MonetizeMore today!